SilkRose/Pony/stories/ticking-love/ticking-love.md

 Twilight finishes writer her note and gives it to me.

-I read it to aloud.
+I read it aloud.

 > Dear Pinkie,
 >
 > I've thought of many ways to tell you this, and still settled on a love letter.
 I like you, a lot.
 I've never felt this way about another pony.
-Oh, you just showed up and now I'm pretending to write something inconspicuous.
+Oh, you just showed up, and now I'm pretending to write something inconspicuous.
 You ask a lot of questions, it's one of the things I love about you.
 So curious, always wondering.
 Oh, did I just say I love you?
 Well, I do.
 I love you.
 >
 > You're acting different, differently than normal.
 Are you hiding something?
 You have been acting strange around me.
 I guess I've been acting strange too.
-I'm sorry for that, I just don't know what these feelings mean.
+I apologize for that, I just don't know what these feelings mean.
 Maybe you could help me figure it out?
 >
 > And Pinkie, if the last two paragraphs didn't make it clear enough, it's you.
 Will you go out with me?
 >
 > Love,
 > Twilight.
 >
-> P.S. - A kiss would be nice.
+> P.S. a kiss would be nice.

 My eyes are full of joyous tears as I set the note down.